andtherewaslight/andtherewaslight.github.io/_posts/2022-06-12-multilayer.md

 ---

-# Propagation in multilayered media with the transfer-matrix method

 Light propagating in multilayered media is not difficult to simulate by using the transfer matrix method.
 This method assigns matrices to layers and/or interfaces and calculates electromagnetic propagation by matrix-multiplying from the first element to the last.
 Actually, there are two possible transfer-matrix methods to solve a multilayer problem.
-In one method, which the one used used in [Born & Wolf](#Bibliography) famous book, the vector propagated is the total electric and magnetic fields.
+In one method, which the one used used in [Born & Wolf](#bibliography) famous book, the vector propagated is the total electric and magnetic fields.
 Using the continuity equations for electromagnetic waves, one can assign just one matrix to each layer, and the job is done.
 Another method, which is more intutive, propagates the magnitudes of the electric fields propagating to the left and to the right.
-It is the method used, for example, in [Yeh's book](#Bibliography).
+It is the method used, for example, in [Yeh's book](#bibliography).
 This way, apart from the matrix required for the propagation through every layer, every interface also requires a matrix which contains the Fresnel coefficients of reflection and transmission.
 The main disadvantage of this method is that it requires two matrices per layer.
 However, this method, being more intuitive as the scattering and propagation matrix are distinct, makes it more convenient to generalize the problem to other situations, therefore this is the one we will apply.

 Let us first assume a plane.
 We will consider the electric field as a complex numbers whose phase tells us about the phase of the wave.
 Of course, the real electric field of the wave is only the real part of this magnitude, but considering the complex number simplifies the calculations as trigonometric functions become exponentials, which are easier to handle.
 Assuming that the plane wave wave propagates in the positive $z$ direction through a medium with refractive index $n$, at an angle $\theta$ with respect to the $z$ axis, the magnitude of the electric field can be described as: